 This photo shows how transport systems in Paris make use of colour to improve passenger flow by helping passengers to make decisions more quickly.
 The train information screens use a blue background for departures and green for arrivals.
 On barriers green means enter and red means exit.
 Go and compare other examples of best practice which could be used in Britain.

 campaigns for cheap and convenient rail services for everyone; better links for buses, bikes and pedestrians; policies to get more heavy lorries on to rail; new lines, stations and freight terminals – a better rail service and a bigger rail system for both passengers and freight.
-Our volunteer members in branches and around 300 local rail user groups campaign to get stations and lines reopened, and services and facilities improved, for the benefit of the community, economy and environment.
+As well as working at local and national level with train operators and other stakeholders to secure a better railway, Railfuture makes awards to campaigners from its Fighting Fund to bring about improvements.

-Join Us - Become a MemberIf you would like to join our campaign for a rail future please go to the Join Us page to apply for membership.
-It is just £18 (concessions available) which provides four all-colour magazines a year plus more.
+Join Now to apply for membership using your credit/debit card via PayPal.
+It is just £18 (concessions available) for which you will receive four all-colour magazines a year plus more.
 If you have any questions or comments you can contact us at info at railfuture.org.uk.
 Together we can work towards a Railfuture!

 The independent campaign for a better passenger and freight rail network

 Who we are | Our cause | Rail user help | What's on | Get involved | Membership | Shop | Media | Contact us | You might also like